Tau Piscis Austrini

-Tau Piscis Austrini (τ Piscis Austrini) is a solitary, yellow-white hued star in the southern constellation of Piscis Austrinus.
+Tau Piscis Austrini (τ Piscis Austrini) is a solitary yellow-white star in the southern constellation of Piscis Austrinus.
 It is visible to the naked eye with an apparent visual magnitude of +4.9.
-Based upon an annual parallax shift of 54.71 mas as seen from the Earth, the star is located 59.6 light years from the Sun.
+Based on an annual parallax shift of 54.71 mas, the star is located approximately 59.6 light years from the Sun.

 This is an F-type main sequence star with a stellar classification of F6 V. It is about 1.3 billion years old with a projected rotational velocity of 14 km/s and exhibits a low level of activity.
 The star has an estimated 1.34 times the mass of the Sun and 1.45 times the Sun's radius.
-It is radiating 2.82 times the solar luminosity from its photosphere at an effective temperature of 6,324 K. This star is a candidate for hosting a debris disk, as it displayed an initial near infrared excess that faded with further observations.
+It is radiating 2.82 times the solar luminosity from its photosphere at an effective temperature of 6,324 K. This star is a candidate for hosting a debris disk, having initially shown a near-infrared excess, which diminished with further observations.

 Naming

-In Chinese, 天錢 (Tiān Qián), meaning Celestial Money, refers to an asterism consisting of refers to an asterism consisting of τ Piscis Austrini, 13 Piscis Austrini, θ Piscis Austrini, ι Piscis Austrini and μ Piscis Austrini.
+In Chinese, 天錢 (Tiān Qián), meaning Celestial Money, refers to an asterism consisting of τ Piscis Austrini, 13 Piscis Austrini, θ Piscis Austrini, ι Piscis Austrini and μ Piscis Austrini.
 Consequently, the Chinese name for τ Piscis Austrini itself is 天錢五 (Tiān Qián wǔ, the Fifth Star of Celestial Money.)